 - Use only fire resistant mulches.
 'Gorilla Hair" or similar shredded bark should be removed in this zone.
 Composted mulch and large bark and chips may be OK.

-This extends 30 feet* out from buildings, structures, decks, etc, and includes the Home Ignition Zone described above.
+This extends 0'-30' out from buildings, structures, decks, etc, and overlaps the Home Ignition Zone described above.

 - Remove all dead plants, grass, and weeds (vegetation).

 - Remove dead or dry leaves and pine needles from your yard, roof and rain gutters.

 - Trim trees regularly to keep branches a minimum of 10 feet from other trees.